 The Alchemist is a story about Santiago, the boy, a young shepherd from Andalusia, the Southern autonomous province of Spain.
 The shepherd, in his dream, witnesses a prophecy about a treasure near the faraway pyramids of Egypt.
 At first, he discards it as just another, but the dream appears multiple times.

-The boy meets a gypsy from a near nearby village and discusses his dream with her.
+The boy meets a gypsy from a nearby village and discusses his dream with her.
 The gypsy tells the boy that destiny will surely present him with the treasure if he follows the path.
-Lost in the thoughts, the boy crosses the path with an old man, claiming to be the King of Salem.
-The King asks the boy to set on the journey for exploring and achieving his legend.
+Lost in his thoughts, the boy crosses the path with an old man, claiming to be the King of Salem.
+The King asks the boy to set on a journey to explore and achieve his legend.
 The old man asks the boy to sell his flock of sheep and depart for Egypt as soon as possible.

 The boy agrees, and soon, lands on the Egyptian shores, and then begins his true journey.
 He is robbed, he is rendered homeless, and his journey is filled with many obstacles.
 However, the boy continues to fight and doesn’t lose hope even for a moment.